ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/pytorch-digit-classification-arch-training/user-interface.md

 </LinearLayout>
 ```

-The above XML code defines a user interface layout for an Android activity using a vertical `LinearLayout`.
+The XML code above defines a user interface layout for an Android activity using a vertical `LinearLayout`.
 It includes several UI components arranged vertically with padding and centered alignment.

-At the top, there is a `TextView` acting as a header, displaying the text `Digit Recognition` in bold and with a large font size.
+At the top, there is a `TextView` acting as a header, displaying the text **Digit Recognition** in bold and with a large font size.

 Below the header, an `ImageView` displays an image, with a default source set to `sample_image`.